Today is the day we celebrate love in all it’s various forms, so I’ll share my favorite things handmade with love.

 Although my mothering and feeding genes haven’t quite kicked in, I did get the crafting bug from them.

 Last year, my mom’s family decided to have a drone building contest.
 As you can imagine, it didn’t turn out too good for all of us, but it led to next year’s contest.
+We’re sharing our items handmade with love.
 A contest to see, who could make something for the homeless.
 Creativity, practicality and usefulness are all judging categories.
 These kinds of things just prove that it doesn’t take a lot of money to show someone love and compassion.
 Talk about love for the handmade and its application to solve real world problems!

 I spent so much time trying to learn to crochet, but to no avail.
 I had given up and became disinterested, but then my grandma made my beautifully awesome bag, which lit the fire once again.